GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 A cynic is only a frustrated optimist.

 ### Where you can find me